-This inspired him to pursue extensive training in Tai Chi Chuan, Shaolin Kung Fu, and Qigong in 1972.
-In 1981 he was with the first U.S. Delegation to learn the original Chen Style of Tai Chi in China with the world's top masters.
-He also studied extensively with many other Tai Chi and Qigong masters and with Taoist masters of the Hua Shan and Chang Bai Shan lineages.
+After studying under Maggie Newman, Shing Perng and Dr. Kai Sung, in 1981 he was a member of the first U.S. Delegation to learn the original Chen Style of Tai Chi in China with the world's top masters.
+He also studied extensively with many other Tai Chi and Qigong masters and with Taoist masters of the Hua Shan, Wudang and Chang Bai Shan lineages.
 He emphasizes that his principle teacher was Taoist Master Mantak Chia, who authorized him to teach and heal.

-In addition, he has written several books of his own, including The Life of Gampopa (Snow Lion, 1995) and Foundations of Taoist Practice (1995).
-He has also written over 50 published articles that have appeared in magazines such as Tantra, Qigong Magazine, Internal Arts, Black Belt, and Tai Chi.
+In addition, he has written several books of his own, including The Life of Gampopa (Snow Lion, 1995), Foundations of Taoist Practice (1995), and The Life of Longchenpa (Shambhala/Snow Lion, 1994).
+He has also written over 50 published articles that have appeared in numerous magazines such as Tantra, Qigong Magazine, Internal Arts, Black Belt, Qi Magazine and Tai Chi.

 Jampa is a Past President and board member of the National Qigong Association (NQA).
 He served as co-chairman of their Standards Committee and guided them in developing new national standards for Qigong professionals.

 He was also a board member of the TX Association of Acupuncture and Oriental Medical Association, founding board member of the Healing Tao Instructors Association and former co-chairman of their Certification Committee.